-There is only one way to get out of the vicious cycle ahead of us: We need to stop thinking of the Supreme Court as the final arbiter of every controversial issue in American politics.
+There is only one way to get out of the vicious cycle ahead of us: We need to stop thinking of the Supreme Court as the final arbiter of every controversial issue in U.S. politics.
 Short of that, we must make it harder for the court to act decisively in controversial cases.
 This could be done by requiring an even number of justices picked by a majority and a minority in the Senate.
 Let the court deadlock more, and let democracy do the hard work of politics, instead of lawyers and judges.

 The reality of a deadlocked Supreme Court means that lower court decisions stand, even when they conflict.
 But that isn’t the end of the world.
 Even with nine justices, the Supreme Court chooses to hear only about 80 cases each year.
 Most of the judiciary’s work occurs at the district and circuit court levels.
 And while it’s true that an evenly divided court won’t be able to resolve circuit splits, such divisions among the nation’s jurists are a sure sign that we have on our hands a political, not a legal, question.
 Which means a job for Congress, not the courts.
 And we’ve survived periods in which the Supreme Court was evenly divided in the past: Most recently, the court had only eight justices between the death of Antonin Scalia and the confirmation of Neil M. Gorsuch.
 Still, the republic didn’t collapse.

-An even balance on the court would make it less likely that any one justice will again possess the disproportionate dominion on American politics Kennedy had at the end of his career.
-And it will leave more issues to Congress, lower courts and the states to decide.
+An even balance on the court would make it less likely that any one justice will again possess the disproportionate dominion on U.S. politics that Kennedy had at the end of his career.
+And it would leave more issues to Congress, lower courts and the states to decide.
 The Supreme Court will instead be left to decide two sets of cases: (1) genuine constitutional questions, where the legal issues transcend current policy fights; and (2) questions where conservatives are able to convince liberals, and vice versa.

 That would leave the court to preserve its legitimacy to act authoritatively to interpret the Constitution when it absolutely needs to.
 And it would encourage more creativity and coalition-building among justices and legal scholars, who should seek new ways of litigating complex social and political questions.

 The quickest way to create deadlock on the court would be to not fill Kennedy’s seat.
 But to add fluidity and dynamism to the court in the future, each subsequent Congress (starting with the 116th) could add two justices, one agreeable to the Senate majority and one agreeable to the minority, each for an 18-year term, until the court is at 16 members.
 As the court grows, let a random draw of four justices picked by Republicans and four picked by Democrats decide each case.
-Regularizing appointments would further drain the stakes of any one nomination and ensure that, as Chief Justice John Roberts once put it while arguing for 15-year term limits, “federal judges would not lose all touch with reality through decades of ivory tower existence.”
+Regularizing appointments would further drain the stakes of any one nomination and ensure that, as Chief Justice John G. Roberts Jr. once put it while arguing for 15-year term limits, “federal judges would not lose all touch with reality through decades of ivory tower existence.”